 The show begins by the cast sharing a variety of gospel music and their personal testimonies.
 I enjoyed the gospel through the decades as they portrayed what gospel music may have been like in the decades.
 Like the 50’s, 60’s, 70’s, 80’s, 90’s, etc. They did a Happy days type theme, a disco type theme, country type theme and more.
 My daughter said she really enjoyed this part of the production the most.

 I enjoyed the cast very much.
 One of them is a local from Loudon, TN.
-Another one my daughter was impressed from how he was adopted.
+My daughter, impressed from how one of the actors is adopted.
 How his parents was told that it would be hard adopting a child of another race.
 They proved to others that with God all things are possible.
-He was featured as a kind on National TV and got adopted.
+This actor also featured as a kind on National TV and got adopted.
 His family later adopted more kids.

 According to Trip Advisor, they seem to get very good reviews.
 Like Mary show said it is “worth the visit.”
 Jaun who said “Awesome one of the best small stage performance we have seen.”
 Another comment was from W A who said, “Food was very good.
 (Don’t eat a big meal before you go.)”
 Check out the other reviews at Trip Advisor.